chapel-lang/chapel/doc/sphinx/source/users-guide/base/basicValues.rst

 Literal Values for Basic Types
 ==============================

-Most of Chapel's basic types support a corresponding literal format for specifying their values at the default bit-width.
+Most of Chapel's :ref:`basic types <basicTypes>` support a corresponding literal format for specifying their values at the default bit-width.
 Values of other bit-widths are obtained via type conversions (casts or coercions).

 ..
 TODO: hyperlink "basic types" above as well as casts and coercions.